nextflow-io/training/docs/hello_nextflow/01_orientation.md

 **The remaining `.nf` files** are functional workflow scripts that serve as starting points for the corresponding parts of the course.

-**The `scripts` directory** contains the completed workflow scripts that result from each step of the course.
+**The `solutions` directory** contains the completed workflow scripts and other files that you will generate in each part of the course.
 They are intended to be used as a reference to check your work and troubleshoot any issues.
 The name and number in the filename correspond to the step of the relevant part of the course.
 For example, the file `hello-world-4.nf` is the expected result of completing steps 1 through 4 of Part 1: Hello World.